yuanbei/Nars-Wiki/Data-Structures.md

 This is the most complex data type in the system which adds some additional terminology: A concept is named by one term.
 Not all terms are concepts though: For example if the term of the concept has subterms, the concepts which were named by the subterms which once existed may have been already forgotten.
 A concept links to tasks with different budget which are here called TaskLinks.
 A concept links to other terms with termlinks, linking to exactly those terms who share a common term in bi-directional manner.
 Using the terms as name, this type of link eventually link a concept to other concepts.
 All this links are managed in bags, and as such may be forgotten.
 Also note: Concepts are itself in a bag fighting against getting forgotten, see InferenceControl wikipage for this.

-WHen the term that naming the concept is a statement, the concept also consists of additional information:
+When the term that naming the concept is a statement, the concept also consists of additional information:

 * Beliefs, which are judgements (i.e., truth-values on the statement) sorted according to confidence and other factors.